If you’re an application developer you will always have to manage the project deadlines and deliver high-quality code.

 For example, when you are creating a healthcare application to improve appointment schedules, you will have two user stories- the care provider and the user.
 The prototype design will need to have screens for both the patient and the care provider.

 Once you have identified the tech stack, determined the compliances, and planned the backend, it is time to start coding your application.
 You will need to create the coding to ensure smooth communication and interaction between the user screen and the backend.
-It is equally important at this stage to implement the database solution for the application.
+It is equally important in the software development process to implement the database solution for the application.
 The developer will also create reusable software components for accelerated deployment.

 Taking the healthcare application example, you might need to ensure that when the user picks a date and time, the schedules are booked in the backend.
 The application should send a message confirming the booking to the patient.

-The application development is incomplete without quality assurance testing.
+The application development is incomplete without testing and quality assurance.
 At the end of the development stage, the testing team will create a standardized environment to assess the application.
 While the continuous integration in agile development ensures a test-driven environment.
-You will need to test the entire system with the integrated modules at the end of the application development.
+You will need to test the entire system with the integrated modules at the end of the app development.
 It will help identify the performance, scaling, and usability of the application.

 For example, if the application has been developed for in-person health checkups alone, and the care provider takes up video conferencing and chat, they can test the application and get the developer to add them.